chlebekzszynka/homelab/README.md

 ### 📡 Radio Infrastructure

+What truly sets this homelab apart from typical setups is the extensive radio and SDR infrastructure.
-A collection of radio hardware for experiments in Software-Defined Radio (SDR), HAM radio operations, and wireless security analysis.
+Beyond standard IT services, this lab serves as a complete radio experimentation platform - from HAM radio operations and SDR research to wireless security analysis.

 | Device / Platform                                                    | Type                    | Primary Use Case                                                                                      | Frequency Range   |
 | :------------------------------------------------------------------- | :---------------------- | :---------------------------------------------------------------------------------------------------- | :---------------- |